 1. A focus on self and entitlement

-When you notice yourself complaining a lot or having a pity part for yourself what you’re really saying is, “Me!
+When you notice yourself complaining a lot or having a pity party for yourself what you’re really saying is, “Me!
 Me!
 Me!”
 People that are focused on others do not have time to worry about what they are not getting or who is not paying attention to them.
-As a whole we also feel very entitled.
+As a whole, we also feel very entitled.
 We often feel we deserve a high-paying job that doesn’t require us to work one hour longer than we want to, a supermodel boyfriend/girlfriend, exotic vacations and in my case…my dream home ASAP!
 But life doesn’t care if we feel entitled.
 Sometimes we get what we deserve, and sometimes we don’t.
 Focusing on what we don’t have will only cause a downward spiral of discontentment where we feel like nothing in our life is good.

 2. Letting circumstances or people dictate your happiness

 We let circumstances and people dictate our happiness when we compare our lives to theirs.
 Again, social media is not helpful here and I really do believe is killing our self-esteem.

 I recently read a great blog post about how we’re only viewing people’s highlight reels on social media.
 Meanwhile, we never see what goes on behind the scenes.
 Their life is not as great as it is pictured on Instagram or Facebook – plus real life doesn’t come with pretty filters.
 We need to stop comparing our bad to everyone else’s highlight reel.